-Dr. Francis R. Hodges, professor of history (retired) from Florida Southern College and native of Lenoir County, also believes that the Suttons of Dobbs County originated from Bertie County, lending support that John was the first to arrive in Bucklesberry.
+Dr. Francis R. Hodges, professor of history (retired) from Florida Southern College and native of Lenoir County, also believes the Suttons of Dobbs County originated from Bertie County, lending support that John was the first to arrive in Bucklesberry.
 In a USGenWeb manuscript (no date), Dr. Hodges noted that the Suttons “had migrated from Bertie County to the Neuse valley before the American Revolution, and which by the end of the eighteenth century had already established many branches in Bucklesberry and the adjacent regions of Lenoir and Wayne.”

-Incredibly, Perquimans County Descendant F’s 67 markers matched those of the five Bucklesberry Sutton descendants.
-However, Bertie County Descendant G’s markers did not match Descendant F or that of the five Sutton males from Bucklesberry.
+Incredibly, the YDNA-67 markers of Perquimans County Descendant F matched those of the five Bucklesberry Sutton Descendants A, B, C, D, and E. However, Bertie County Descendant G’s markers did not match Descendant F or that of the five Sutton Descendants from Bucklesberry.
 Descendant G’s markers did match descendants with other non-Sutton surnames.

 ► John’s proven parents were Thomas (1699-1750) and Elizabeth Luerton Sutton (1705-1750) of Bertie County.

 ► Thomas’ proven parents were Joseph (1673-1723) and Parthenia Durant Sutton (1675-before 1723) of Perquimans County.